 Ron Finley is known as the “gangsta gardener.”
 He is a globally recognized leader in the movement for healthy food in low-income communities.

 On his website, he’s described as “a man who will not sit still and watch a problem take root.”

 He started an edible garden on the land between the street and the sidewalk in front of his house — which sparked a movement around community gardening.

 He feeds the hungry and brings real food and real change to people who need it most.

-When you watch this powerful Ron Finley TED Talk from 2013, I am certain you will be deeply inspired to take action for your life, your community, and your world.
+When you watch this powerful Ron Finley TED Talk, I’m certain you will be deeply inspired to take action for your life, your community, and your world.

 Now, prepare to get your socks knocked off…

 “Food is the problem and the solution.” — Ron Finley